Landmark Projects

 Cairo, 15 September 2015

-Fathi M. A. Ahmed completed the Arabic translation of Crimes Against Humanity: Historical and Contemporary Application, a landmark work by the late Mahmoud Cherif Bassiouni, widely recognized as one of the foremost authorities in international criminal law.
-This translation project, published by Darun-Nahda Al-Arabiya in Cairo, Egypt, was not a simple linguistic exercise but a highly collaborative and meticulous process that spanned a full year.
-Throughout this period, Ahmed engaged in extensive discussions with Bassiouni to ensure that the nuances of complex legal terminology were accurately and effectively conveyed in Arabic
+Fathi M. A. Ahmed has successfully completed the Arabic translation of Crimes Against Humanity: Historical and Contemporary Application, a seminal work by the late Mahmoud Cherif Bassiouni, widely regarded as a leading authority in international criminal law.
+Published by Darun-Nahda Al-Arabiya in Cairo, this translation project was not merely a linguistic endeavor but a meticulous, year-long collaboration.
+Throughout this process, Ahmed engaged in extensive discussions with Bassiouni to ensure the accurate conveyance of complex legal terminology in Arabic.

-The significance of translating a work of this magnitude goes beyond the mere transfer of words from one language to another.
-Crimes Against Humanity, published by Cambridge University Press, is a comprehensive and foundational text in international law, deeply rooted in both legal theory and practical jurisprudence.
-Mahmoud Cherif Bassiouni’s writings, renowned for their scholarly depth and precision, present unique challenges for any translator.
-His work, particularly in the field of international criminal law, is deeply rooted in complex legal theories and frameworks.
-As such, a translator must possess more than just fluency in both languages.
-Translating Bassiouni’s work requires a deep understanding of international criminal law, its specific terminology, and the intricate ways in which legal concepts are articulated.
-This is especially true in the context of Bassiouni’s analysis of crimes against humanity, war crimes, and genocide, where even slight deviations in terminology could result in significant shifts in meaning.
+The significance of translating a work of this caliber extends far beyond a simple word-for-word transfer.
+Crimes Against Humanity, published by Cambridge University Press, serves as a foundational text in international law, intricately tied to both legal theory and practical jurisprudence.
+Bassiouni’s writings, known for their scholarly depth and precision, present unique challenges for translators.
+Given the complexity of international criminal law and its specific terminology, Ahmed’s task required a profound understanding of legal concepts and frameworks.
+This is particularly crucial in Bassiouni’s examination of crimes against humanity, war crimes, and genocide, where even slight variations in terminology can lead to significant changes in meaning.

 Read More...